-VALID ON ALL ITEMS - ENTER CODE AT CHECKOUT TO APPLY DISCOUNT - ENDS SUNDAY 1ST DEC
+CHRISTMAS SALE - USE CODE: XMAS VALID ON ALL ITEMS - ENTER CODE AT CHECKOUT TO APPLY DISCOUNT - ENDS MIDNIGHT TUESDAY 31ST DEC

 All about the '4 C's'